Mr-Ming/Github-DashBoard/README.md

 3. `Run npm install && npm start`

 ## Future Work
-Need to add notification (if someone uses a username instead of an organization name) Need to add unit test and integration test
+1. Need to add notification (if someone uses a username instead of an organization name)
+2. Need to add unit test and integration test
+3. Need to improve UI